Get insider access

 2. Best Mid-Range Canon Camera

 If the Canon EOS R6 Mark II is out of your price range, the Canon EOS R7 is an excellent APS-C option that sits at a lower price point.
 There are more portable APS-C cameras out there, but the R7 is a remarkably versatile camera.
-With quick 15 fps mechanical burst shooting and a highly sophisticated autofocus system borrowed from the pro-level Canon EOS R3, it's one of the best Canon cameras for photography if you're interested in wildlife or action photography.
+With quick 15 fps mechanical burst shooting and a highly sophisticated autofocus system borrowed from the pro-level Canon EOS R3, it's the best Canon camera for photography if you're interested in wildlife or action photography.
 It's also very well-rounded for video work, with in-body image stabilization (IBIS) and 4k recording at up to 60 fps.

 That said, the R7 suffers from the same problem as the R6 in that lens selection is still limited, but you can always adapt EF/EF-S DSLR lenses if you have them and don't mind buying an adapter.
 Speaking of DSLRs, if you're willing to give up some of the R7's advanced video features, the Canon EOS 90D is a great alternative with a higher resolution and longer battery life.
 It's also cheaper than the R7, though it's even bulkier and falls behind mirrorless models for video work.